top of page

 MEET THE COWGIRLS

 Caitlin McKechney, founding Cowgirl, rocks the guitar and banjolele (a hybrid of a ukulele and a banjo).
 You often hear her singing Carmen while flirting with unsuspecting beer-drinkers, or belting out some Patsy Cline.
 She has performed multiple times in both Memphis and Nashville, Tennessee, but primarily on Mozart, Rossini and Bizet.
 She buys a new pair of boots each time she’s there, and now owns an impressive collection.
-Caitlin is mom to "Mikey", her little half-Greek, half-Irish, all-cowboy Covid baby.
+Caitlin is also mom to her two darling cowpolk, Micah and Zoe.

 Mila Henry is our piano-mini-accordion-autoharp-bells-ukulele-slidewhistle player, who occasionally lends her sugary voice to a song or two.
 She can seamlessly transition from an orchestral score on a keytar to an improvised melodica solo that would make Mozart swoon.
 Most importantly, she is our style guru and owns a magnificent number of vintage cowgirl shirts.

-Maria Maxfield, our newest Cowgirl, grew up in Colorado singing country music.
+Maria Maxfield grew up in Colorado singing country music.
 After studying voice and becoming an incredible soprano, she waltzed on over to Tennessee and met Caitlin, who was singing opera on the side of a Memphis highway (this is not a joke).
 Maria joins us along with her dulcimer, Merlin, who magically taught her how to play in less than a day.

 Jessica Sandidge is our California girl, gracing us with her mind-boggling high notes and Dolly Parton blend of strength and sweetness.
 She plays a beautiful Seagull Mandolin named “Pearl”, and also lends her sweet skills to our ever-evolving roster of tiny instruments.
 Always a rebel, Jess is a natural blonde amidst a brood of brunettes, which we think is super country.